Anantshukla007/connectverse/README.md

 # Connectverse & MelodyVerse Authentication System

 ## Overview
-This project is a full-stack authentication system built using **React.js, Node.js, Express.js, PostgreSQL, and JWT**.
+This project is a full-stack authentication system built using **React.js, Node.js, Express.js, MongoDB, and JWT**.
 It provides secure user authentication and registration for a fictional social media platform **Connectverse** on the backend while delivering visually appealing and user-friendly **login and signup screens** for a fictional music streaming service **MelodyVerse** on the frontend.

 ## Features
 - Secure **JWT-based authentication**